Cozonac Recipe (VIDEO)

 • When the dough is rising, make the filling.
 Roast walnuts at 300°F for 10-15 minutes until toasty and fragrant.
 Set aside to cool.
 Then, add walnuts to a food processor and pulse at 5 second intervals for up to one minute until finely ground and no big chunks are seen.
 This finely ground texture makes the filling easily spreadable.

-Note: Do not grind the walnuts while they are still warm or you risk making walnut butter.
+Note: Do not grind the walnuts while they are still hot.
 Pulse at 5 second intervals for up to one minute until finely ground and no big chunks are seen.

 4 cups walnuts